Bougainvillea Winter Care Tips + Answers To Your Questions

 How to care for bougainvillea in winter?
 How often should you water bougainvillea in winter?

-Not much if any care needs to be done.
-I leave my bougainvillea alone at this time of year and don’t do any pruning until the last freeze has passed and the evening temps are above 40F.
+Not much, if any, care needs to be done.
+At this time of year, I leave my bougainvillea alone and don’t prune it until the last freeze has passed and the evening temperatures are above 40F.

 I keep them on the dry side and water them occasionally, every month or 2 if there’s no rain.
 An established bougainvillea may not need any supplemental water in the winter.